acdaniells/try-gitpitch/README.md

 # Try GitPitch

-This project is for trying out the various free features of the *GitPitch* markdown presentation service used by developers for creating modern slide shows.
-This service extends the capabilities of the hugely popular and powerful `Reveal.js` HTML presentation framework and combines it with the distributed and collaborative file management capabilities of *Git*.
+This project is for trying out the various free features of the *GitPitch* markdown presentation service.
+This service is often used by developers for creating modern slide shows.

+*GitPitch* extends the capabilities of the hugely popular and powerful `Reveal.js` HTML presentation framework and combines it with the distributed and collaborative file management capabilities of *Git*.
-The following sections show how to get started with the project and provide a quick overview of the documentation available on [gitpitch.com](https://gitpitch.com).

 ## Getting Started

 To get started with this project an account on *GitHub* is required.

-### Fork this Repository
+<span style="font-size:1.2em;">**Step 1:** Fork this Repository</span>

-Create a fork of this repository.

 Forking this repository will create a new `try-gitpitch` repository under your own *GitHub* account.
 Within your new repository you will find the basic file structure for a *GitPitch* slide show presentation: